NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

-At first glance, seeing this coin was from back in 2014 made it look like it was 2018 bags and I was getting ready to talk shit about it.
+At first glance, seeing this coin from back in 2014 made it look like it was 2018 bags and I was getting ready to talk shit about it.
 Looking into it, it's a shame this isn't higher on this list.
 It's got a lot of nice features.
 It's stakable, self governed, has regular releases, and seems overall solid.
 Will it break through and have a great future?
 Maybe, but it's got a long climb.
 I'm rooting for it.

 *How do I feel about this project?* Good 🙂